toshikwa/slac-discrete.pytorch/README.md

-# Stochastic Latent Actor-Critic(SLAC) for discrete action settings in PyTorch
+# SLAC for discrete action settings in PyTorch
 A PyTorch implementation of Stochastic Latent Actor-Critic(SLAC)[[1]](#references) extended for discrete action settings.
 I tried to make it easy for readers to understand the algorithm.
 Please let me know if you have any questions.
 Also, any pull requests are welcomed.

 ## Requirements